 Those who have lingering symptoms after being infected by COVID-19 are referred to as having Long COVID.
-Some people with Long COVID are expected to develop ME/CFS.
+Some people with Long COVID will develop ME/CFS.

 Somewhere in the neighbourhood of 10 to 30% of acute COVID infections will go on to develop Long COVID.

 Dr David Putrino, Associate Professor of Rehabilitation and Human Performance, Mount Sinai Health System.
 ABC Radio, Life Matters, 16 March 2022

 ...it’s extraordinary how many people [following COVID infection] have a postviral syndrome that’s very strikingly similar to myalgic encephalomyelitis/chronic fatigue syndrome.